Learn about actual and potential costs

 How risky is the supply chain?

 Because the majority of upstream suppliers generate low profit margins, the truck trailer supply chain is moderately risky.
 Economic cycles have a pronounced impact on the market, putting both buyers and suppliers at risk during severe downturns, such as this current pandemic and economic recession.
-However, trailer manufacturers generate moderate profit margins, which afford them a higher level...
+However, trailer manufacturers generate moderate...
 Subscribe to learn more.